pwasem/flode/README.md

 A node.js module for asynchronous flow control with error handling and data forwarding.
 So by using this module you can execute several async functions one after another (serial) or simultaneously (parallel).
 You can create a jsdoc for a detailed module documentation.
+Also check the examples folder.

 ## serial example